HiveTalk/swarm/README.md

 This is a fork of the swarm team-relay with modifications for Swarm.hivetalk.org This relay software specializes in providing a Nostr relay to a team.
 This guide will help you set up and run the software on a Linux machine.

+In the .env file, the team domain is used to reject non team members, only members in nostr.json are allowed for the specified team domain.

 Additional features we added for production use:
+- Blossom
-- Blossom - added read and write timeouts
+   - added read and write timeouts
-- Blossom - prevent slow header attacks, max header size
+   - prevent slow header attacks, max header size
-- Blossom - max size upload
+   - max size upload
-- Blossom - added /mirror endpoint to allow for syncing content with other relays
+   - added /mirror endpoint to allow for syncing content with other relays
-- Blossom - added /list endpoint to allow for listing content for a specific user
+   - added /list endpoint to allow for listing content for a specific user
-- Blossom and Relay  - added team domain to reject non team members, only members in nostr.json are allowed for the specified team domain in .env
-- Relay Kinds - add support to limit kinds allowed
+- Relay Kinds - add support to limit kinds allowed, kinds specified in .env file

 ## For Testing